 County Marshals hold a special law enforcement commission that allows them to perform law enforcement duties while on duty.
 This is a great opportunity for law enforcement professionals to let previous career experience enhance retirement earnings and/or continue a career of service.

 - Must have graduated from a certified law enforcement academy that meets or exceeds Washington State standards, and currently possess, or be able to obtain a valid Washington State Peace Officer Certificate.

-- Must have at least 2 years of recent work experience as a full time commissioned police officer (with a break in service less of than 3 years) OR
+- Must have at least 2 years of recent work experience as a fully commissioned Police Officer/Trooper/Deputy Sheriff (with a break in service less of than 3 years) OR

-- Must have 4 years of continuous service and currently serving as a reserve police officer with qualification standards and work duties similar to the King County Sheriff’s Office.
+- Must have 4 years of continuous service and currently serving as a reserve police officer (WA State only) with qualification standards and work duties similar to the King County Sheriff’s Office.

 - Good verbal skills and obvious experience defusing interpersonal conflicts and maintaining orderly conduct in public group situations.